Onelinerhub/onelinerhub/nodejs/how-to-log-message.md

-# How to log message
+# How to log to stdout

 ```js
 console.log('hi')